geniusdibya/mail-tricks/RubyMail/README.md

 tl;dr

+## Pre Requisites

+We will be sending mails using core library of Ruby, so no other dependencies are requrired except following,

+* Ruby
+* Your favourite Editor

+## Environment Setup
 The scope of this post is to send emails from a script written in Ruby.
 This block of code then can be used in any application for sending mails.

-We will walk through the libraries required, and steps involved to send mails.
+We will walk through the libraries involved and steps to send mails.

+### Installation (Windows)
 Lets install ruby first

 Below is the link to download binaries and executable files:
 >[https://www.ruby-lang.org/en/downloads/](https://www.ruby-lang.org/en/downloads/)

-## Installation
 I'll be installing on Windows,
 You may notice there are two downloadable files viz- **Ruby+Devkit 2.6.X** and **Ruby 2.6.X** without devkit.
 >visit here to learn more about dev kit: [https://github.com/oneclick/rubyinstaller/wiki/Development-Kit](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit)